Skip to main content

 Profile compatibility: This method only works with certain profiles that may be split and flipped.
 It is not practical for profiles such as standing seam.

-Auto-Block 2 expertise required: Only use Auto-Block 2 if you understand the process and how the result will be employed by installers.
+Auto-Block 2 expertise required: Only use Auto-Block 2 if you understand the process and how the result will be employed by your installers.

 🧾 Block annotations and display